 Table of Contents

-Michele Tracy Berger is Associate Professor of Women’s Studies at the University of North Carolina-Chapel Hill.
+Michele Tracy Berger is Associate Professor of Women’s and Gender Studies at the University of North Carolina-Chapel Hill.
 Her research, teaching, and practice all focus on intersectional approaches to studying areas of inequality, especially racial and gender health disparities.
-This work spans the fields of public health, sociology and women's and gender studies.
+Her work spans the fields of public health, sociology, and women's and gender studies.

 “In this timely and important third edition, Berger and Radeloff continue their deep dive into what WGS students can do with their degrees.
 Unique in its focus on students’ ‘professionalization,’ Transforming Scholarship offers everyone in WGS, from students to faculty, important insights into how to translate and communicate this field’s skills and knowledges to multiple audiences—and why it matters even more now.
 A key text for this critical moment, when the lens offered by WGS education are so important to challenging and changing the world around us.”

-Ann Braithwaite, Professor of Diversity and Social Justice Studies, University of Prince Edward Island
+Ann Braithwaite, Professor of Diversity and Social Justice Studies, University of Prince Edward Island, Canada

 “Transforming Scholarship provides plenty of opportunities for introspection and exploration of what it means to be a gender scholar in the world.
 Berger & Radeloff have produced an updated tool that will effectively help our students take their passion for gender equality and turn it into the fuel to launch their professional lives.”

-Paola Ehrmantraut, Director of Women, Gender, and Sexuality Studies, University of St. Thomas
+Paola Ehrmantraut, Director of Women, Gender, and Sexuality Studies, University of St. Thomas, USA

 “Now more than ever, the world needs the critical thinking and skills for social change that women’s and gender studies majors spend years developing.
 Berger and Radeloff are inspirational guides for early career feminists preparing to take on these challenges.”

-Elizabeth R. Cole, Professor of Psychology, Women's and Gender Studies, and Afroamerican and African Studies, University of Michigan
+Elizabeth R. Cole, Professor of Psychology, Women's and Gender Studies, and Afroamerican and African Studies, University of Michigan, USA